 Comparing firewalls with CASB is like comparing the conventional with the latest data security solutions.

-Firewall is like the front-end barrier for the purpose of protection.
+A firewall is like the front-end barrier for protection.
 The task of firewalls is to show the applications in use and where the data is headed to.
 Other than this, they allow the blacklisting and whitelisting (approval & denial) of specific applications.
-But the drawback is that it doesn’t tell us about the new applications which aren’t there in either of the list, thus exposing a gap.
+But the drawback is that it doesn’t tell us about the new applications which aren’t there in either of the lists, thus exposing a gap.
 Some of the other demerits of firewalls are that they do not provide granular visibility into malicious attacks or insider threats.
 Also, any anomalies in the cloud application usage by the organizations are not looked into as well as the employee’s compliance with key regulations.
 All these problems are resolved with the effective CASB solution.

-So what is the need of casb solution in enterprise security?
-A CASB architecture fills in the gap of the firewalls by providing enhanced threat detection and granular visibility to the use of cloud application by the employees, thus protecting data from cyber and insider threats.
-It helps in detection of Shadow IT or other suspicious activities and also sets policies and controls investigating alerts for cloud applications; thus working beyond the firewall boundaries.
+So what is the need for a CASB solution in enterprise security?
+A CASB architecture fills in the gap of the firewalls by providing enhanced threat detection and granular visibility to the use of cloud applications by the employees, thus protecting data from cyber and insider threats.
+It helps in the detection of Shadow IT or other suspicious activities and also sets policies and controls investigating alerts for cloud applications; thus working beyond the firewall boundaries.
 All these are essential in healthcare and financial services with the European-General-Data-Protection-Regulations (GDPR) requirements getting enacted in May 2018.

 IP Restriction – A Resolution